acetheultimate/python/YoDa/README.md

+**We're moving from KeepVid.com to 9xbuddy.com, Please be patient and YoDa will rise again.
+Thank You!**

 # YoDa
 Script working as API to "keepvid.com" videos could directly be downloaded from websites supported by "keepvid.com" through any download manager which are having command line support for the downloads.